How to Smoke Marijuana (Legally!) On a Cruise

 Many ports where weed is legal are setup to cater to cruise ship guests.
 For example, Skagway, Alaska, is a popular port for cruises from the West Coast to Alaska.
 While the town is small (just about 1,000 people), it has a dispensary called the Remedy Shoppe just a few blocks from the cruise port.

-The Remedy Shoppe in Skagway, Alaska offers products you can buy while on your cruise, but can’t be taken back onto your ship.
+The Remedy Shoppe in Skagway, Alaska offers products you can buy while on your cruise, but they can’t be taken back onto your ship.

 Other ports where pot is legal, including Seattle and Juneau, also offer dispensaries near the cruise port should you want to partake.
 That means if you want to purchase marijuana (legally!) on your cruise, then you should have ample opportunity to do so.